From particles to precision. Simulating subsonic turbulence with Smoothed Particle Hydrodynamics: SPH ingredients

 \subsection{Volume elements}

-In the context of SPH, where we are discretizing the SPH integral interpolant, it becomes necessary to compute the volume element that corresponds to each particle.
-An uncomplicated yet highly effective method is $dx'^3\equiv V_b\sim m_b/\rho_b$.
-However, it is known \cite{saitoh_density-independent_2013,hopkins_general_2013} that the discretization of the volume element, present in most SPH equations, can be improved beyond this classical approximation using generalized volume elements (GVE).
+In the context of SPH, where one discretizes the SPH integral interpolant, it becomes necessary to compute the volume element that corresponds to each particle.
+An easy yet highly effective method is $dx'^3\equiv V_b\sim m_b/\rho_b$.
+However, it is known \citep{saitoh_density-independent_2013,hopkins_general_2013} that the discretization of the volume element, present in most SPH equations, can be improved beyond this classical approximation using generalized volume elements (GVEs).